 You mean back then when I was 18?
 It was a tough time for heavy metal in America back then.
 Like in the late ’90’s it was about wrap metal and new metal was emerging and all that stuff.
 The traditional stuff was nowhere.
 I was a bit discouraged back then.
 I ended up going back home a year later, and I ended up living in Sweden for a while, and that’s when I got started with Dream Evil

 Oh wow ok!
 That I did not know.
 In 2017 Firewind is going to be your top priority until the Oz-man comes calling?
 How is that going to work out for you?

-Yes, obviously we have a new album so to promote it we have the tour, we have a lot of festivals that we’re going to be doing and just keep doing that and in between that keep writing my next solo record.
-I have some sporadic solo gigs here and there and we’ll see what happens after that.
-If we get to work with Ozzy then that’s what’s coming up next and if that doesn’t happen then I’m going back into a solo record I guess
+Yes, apparently we have a new album so to promote it we have the tour, we have a lot of festivals that we’re going to be doing and just keep doing that and in between that keep writing my next solo record.
+I have some occasional solo gigs here and there, and we’ll see what happens after that.
+If we get to work with Ozzy then that’s what’s coming up next, and if that doesn’t happen then I’m going back into a solo record I guess

 How does it feel to have your name thrown in with some of the heavy-weight guitarists like Steve Vai and all them?
 Because your name is in the mix there with them

 It is a big compliment of course!
 I am nowhere near as good or as big as those guys, but some of those guys are my heroes.
 I grew up their posters on my wall and listening to the records and stealing their licks.
 Anytime you get to do a show with those guys, open with them or jam with them or with any of those guys it’s a big moment for me

 Good luck on the album.
 I look forward to the next one.
 If the Oz-man comes calling, I will see you on the next tour!

 Firewind’s new record will be released on January 20, 2017.